 - Add in the cumin seeds and saute for about 1 minute.

-- Reduce the flame, cover and cook for 10 minutes.
+- Add in the tomatoes, cover and simmer for 10 minutes.

-- Uncover, turn the flame on high, add in all the powdered spices and saute the mixture till you have a well blended paste.
+- Uncover, turn the flame on high, add in all the powdered spices and saute the mixture till all the excess liquid evaporates and you have a well blended paste.

-- Uncover, add in the potatoes along with some water if necessary and cook till tender.
+- Uncover, add in the potatoes along with half a cup of water if necessary and csimmer for 10 minutes.

-- Once the potatoes are cooked, uncover, turn the heat to high and let all the water evaporate.
+- Once the potatoes are completely cooked, uncover, turn the heat high, and let all the excess water evaporate.
+Avoid stirring at this stage to keep the potatoes intact.

 REKHA